County Durham

 Frequently Asked Questions

-How much Section 106 money has County Durham collected?
+How much unspent Section 106 money does County Durham hold?

 Does County Durham charge CIL?